StavrosNik4/MALBot/README.md

 The timezone is GMT+3

-## Documentation

-The official full documentation for both use and coding is available here.

 ## Contribute

 If you have an idea for the bot simply open an **issue page**. <br>